Absio/js-api/README.md

 // Get the content with a known ID const container = await securedContainer.get(knownContainerId);

-// The application expects to be granted access to one or more containers. const latestContainers = await securedContainer.getLatest();
+// The API Server creates an event for when a container is new, updated, deleted, or first accessed. const latestEvents = await securedContainer.getLastestEvents();

+// Events contain the corresponding container ID for getting the related container. const eventContainerId = latestEvents[0].containerId;
+const containerFromEvent = await securedContainer.get(eventContainerId);

-// This can be narrowed further to return only the latest of a given type. const latestOfType = await securedContainer.getLatest({ type: 'exampleType' });
+// Optionally can be filtered to return only the latest events of a given container type and/or event action. const latestUpdatedOfType = await securedContainer.getLastestEvents({
+    containerType: 'exampleType',
+    eventAction: 'updated'
+});
 ```